Decimal Odds in Sports Betting, Explained

 Should I Switch to Decimal Odds?

 U.S. sportsbooks will default to show American odds, but you can switch to show decimal odds instead.
-It's usually in the top right corner once you're logged in.
+It’s usually in the top right corner once you’re logged in.
+This option is particularly beneficial for sports bettors who want a clearer understanding of their potential payouts.

-It's a personal preference, but if you're serious about using basic math like implied probabilities when you bet, decimal odds will save you the extra conversion steps.
+It’s a personal preference, but if you’re serious about using basic math like implied probabilities when you bet, decimal odds will save you the extra conversion steps.
+A winning bet is calculated by multiplying your stake by the decimal odds, which directly shows your total payout, including the original stake.

 Start Betting Now